- Tel: USA: 8449252252

 - Contact Us

 Loreto is not listed in any travel warning nor considered hazardous.
-The US Department of State Travel Warning for Mexico dated May 5, 2015 begins–
+The US Department of State has posted this about traveling in Mexico–

 “Millions of U.S. citizens safely visit Mexico each year for study, tourism, and business, including more than 150,000 who cross the border every day.
-The Mexican government dedicates substantial resources to protect visitors to major tourist destinations, and there is no evidence that organized criminal groups have targeted U.S. visitors or residents based on their nationality.
-Resort areas and tourist destinations in Mexico generally do not see the levels of drug-related violence and crime that are reported in the border region or in areas along major trafficking routes.” (http://travel.state.gov)
+The Mexican government dedicates substantial resources to protect visitors to major tourist destinations, and there is no evidence that organized criminal groups have targeted U.S. visitors or residents based on their nationality.” (http://travel.state.gov)

-Do exercise caution in La Paz, the capital of the state of Baja California Sur.
-Drug-related violence there has increased recently due to turf struggles that authorities believe will be self-limiting.
+Do exercise caution in La Paz and Los Cabos, the capital of the state of Baja California Sur.
+Targeted drug-related violence occasionally happens due to turf struggles but authorities believe will be self-limiting.

 Loreto is in a desert, which makes it a poor growing region for anything, including marijuana.
 It is not a border town or a major population center, so it’s not on the way anywhere important, and not a market in itself.
-Avoiding Loreto because of drug wars on the mainland is like avoiding Alaska because of violence in LA.
-Baja is Mexico’s wilderness.
+Baja is Mexico’s Alaska.
 Indeed, Loreto is far safer than many US cities.

 The worst violence in Loreto is aggresive salespeople from outlying developments who will hail you in the airport or the walking plaza and try to convince you to visit the resort.
 They work on commission and they are hungry.